runexec/chp/tutorial/01/README.md

 1. Now that you've created your own CHTML page, let's start to give it a better route by opening the file ```hello-world/chp/src/chp/handler.clj```
 2. You'll want to scroll to the very bottom of the file or until you see ```(defroutes app-routes ...)```
-3. Listed here are all the possible ways to make a CHP route, but we only need a simple one this example.
+3. Listed here are all the possible ways to make a CHP route.

 ```clojure

 (defroutes app-routes
   (chp-route "/chtml"
              (binding [*title* "Test Page Example"]